 I came up with the idea to put $58 on the debit cards because that is a day's pay for someone working on the federal minimum wage. $58 is not going to change someone's situation, but it can provide temporary utility & relief.
 That's worth it to me.

 Q: What is your goal for the endowment?

 A: I have a dream of being really, really big.
 Whether that means our endowment grows to 25 million, 500 million, 1 billion, 10 billion, 100 billion I don't know.
 But, I’m going to go for 100 billion!
 I mean why not?
 There’s so much money in so few hands you just have to start by convincing a couple key people to support C4SI.
 US billionaires have over $4 trillion in wealth.
 Not all of that is liquid, obviously.
 But what if we could capture only 2.5% of that?
 That would be a $100 billion endowment.
 Let's do it.

 Q: Are you only targeting the mega-wealthy for donations?

 A: No. The initial idea was to raise money from the mega-wealthy and build an endowment.
 But it has evolved.
 I believe there are millions of people who feel blessed with their situation and want to give back.
 We want C4SI to be an organization with a mission strong enough that it will generate support from a wide distribution of people.
-Someone can donate $58 and know that 100% of that is going to go out immediately and fund a cash debit card for the working poor.
-Or, someone can donate $1,000 and allocate $580 of it to immediately fund ten $58 cash debit cards and allocate $420 of it to our endowment which will go to support our annual operations.
+Someone can donate $58 and know that 100% of that is going to go out immediately and fund a cash debit card for someone living in poverty.
+Or, someone can donate $1,000 and allocate $580 of it to immediately fund ten $58 cash debit cards and allocate $420 of it to our endowment which will go to support our annual debit card distribution.
 Or, hopefully, someone will donate $10 million to our endowment knowing it will support both our annual operations and generate money for cash debit cards in perpetuity.